 Excited ducks and geese gather around as someone tosses tidbits of food on the ground or in the water.
-The birds grab the stale bread, crackers or popcorn then hurry back for more.
+The birds grab the stale bread, nuts, crackers or popcorn then hurry back for more.

 You’ve probably seen people feeding waterfowl stale bread or crackers at a park or pond.
 In fact, you may even have done it yourself.
 But what most people don’t realize is that feeding ducks and geese can be very harmful to the birds.
 It can even lead to their death.